aau-cns/aaucns_rio/README.md

 You can download [here](https://cns-data.aau.at/rio_dataset/awr_6.bag) and [here](https://cns-data.aau.at/rio_dataset/awr_7.bag) example bagfiles to use with the rio.
 Remember to place them in your `~/.ros` folder.

+# Parameters

+In the file `config/config.yaml` there are several parameters to control the behavior of the estimator.

 # Future work